anderson-aristotle/html-css-layout/README.md

 All of the rules that you've learn so far are based on one paradigm of positioning, called 'static' positioning.
-However, it's possible to change this paradigm and employ a different approach for positining elements using the `position` attribute.
+However, it's possible to change this paradigm and employ a different approach for positioning elements using the `position` attribute.

 Though there are others, the most significant type of positioning besides